-Amazon advertising has become increasingly important over the last few years.
+Amazon advertising has become increasingly important to advertisers of all kinds.

 In 2019, Amazon added a large number of new programs within the Amazon advertising platform including: